grlwholifts/my-lovely-react-apps/README.md

 - the virtual DOM compares the current and new changes received in the ninjas.js _jsx_ template as props and wherever it finds the difference, it updates to the DOM/browser
 - use CSS in React: either define each css file (with same name as each file) or use _index.css_ for all files

 #### Resources for Day:
 - [ https://blog.pusher.com/css-modules-react/ ]

 ### Day 8
 - Components in React have lifecycles; lifecycle methods: to have data at any level of app; Phases of React App: mounting, updating, unmounting
 - Methods:
     - constructor(): not necessary to call, sets state directly inside constructor
     - getDerivedStateFromProps(): enables component to update internal state for changes in state, triggers on first render; when we receive updates props, compares props to current state
-    - shouldComponentUpdate: receives next props and next state, compare next with prev, return false if dont want to change; alternative: use pure components
+    - shouldComponentUpdate: receives next props and next state, compare _next_ with _prev_, return _false_ if don't want to change; alternative: use pure components
     - render(): takes jsx code and renders it to the DOM, only required method
     - getSnapshotBeforeUpdate(): read access to the DOM before change is committed, get current values and return that value in final update hook
     - componentDidMount(): fires on first render i.e. when component mounts, good place to get data from external database like Firebase
     - componentDidUpdate(): get external data, don't update data inside this or you get a infinite loop
     - componentDidUnmount(): fires when component is unmounted